-Considering the high growth potential of this activity as well as its recent trends, it appears of contact to contact the contribution of international tourism to development in LDCs.
+Considering the high growth potential of this activity as well as its recent trends, it appears of great importance to conduct research on the contribution of international tourism to development in LDCs.
 It is necessary to test the validity of the arguments in favour of tourism, especially because in the light of some LDCs experience, these arguments seem to be controversial.